 Teaming up with FC Shakhtar Donetsk, the FCSA contributed towards social cohesion in Ukraine.
 Targeting internally displaced persons and their now host communities, the 39 certified Young Coaches will use grassroots football as a tool for trauma relief and reconciliation.

 For the first time, the FCSA trained “Young Coaches” in Jordan.
 During the pilot project (September – December 2016), instructors of the FCSA trained 36 women and men in the refugee camp Azraq.
 The Young Coaches learned how to use play for trauma relief and psycho-social support.

-Our Young Coach Education Programme in Colombia (July 2015 – April 2016) trained 35 Young Coaches in three modules of one week each.
+Our Young Coach Education Programme in Colombia (July 2015 – April 2016) trained 30 Young Coaches in three modules of one week each.
 The project’s main social focus was on conflict resolution, peace building and drug prevention.
+In 2022, the FCSA and Scort returned to Colombia to deliver a follow-up education in Cartagena, a coastal town in the North of Colombia.

 The Coaching Education and Football Exchange Programme in Northern Ireland (March – December 2015) focused on exchanging professional knowledge and supporting the football development of the Irish Football Association (IFA).
 Five modules of two to three days each were held in Belfast and Derry/Londonderry.